OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

 1. Click on the Test list and then click **Edit**.
 The test list opens.
 1. From the list you can add or remove users and then use the toggle to activate the list.
 1. Click **Save**.
 Remember the test list must be set to **Active** to use it.

-## Set up email for the first time

-Before apps can send emails, you must create the email in ODC Studio.

-1. To begin, open the ODC Portal, and from the Navigation menu, select **Configurations** > **Emails**.
-The **Email configurations** page opens.
-1. Complete the following fields.
-Required fields display with an asterisk.
-      * **Stage** - from the drop down select one or more stages.
-      * **Server** - enter the IP address of the SMTP server and the port number.
-The SMTP port number defaults to 587, but you can change it.
-Note that port 25 isn't supported.
-      * **Requires Authentication** - Check to require authentication and then enter the user name and password to authenticate.

-1. Click **Save** to save your configuration.
-The change applies to all apps automatically.

 ## Modify an email configuration